 The written contracts must set out:

-- the guaranteed minimum hours of work or income level that the contractor will receive
+- the guaranteed minimum number of hours of work or income level that the contractor will receive

-From 1 May 2020, hirers and freight brokers may face penalties if they fail to meet these obligations.
+From 1 May 2020, hirers may face penalties if they fail to meet these obligations.

-To assist forestry contractors and hirers, a model contract has been developed.
-It is not compulsory to use the model contract.
-But it might be useful as guidance on standard contract terms.
+A model contract has been developed for use by owner drivers and hirers.
+It is not compulsory to use the model contract but it might be useful as guidance on standard contract terms.
 Or you could use the model contract but vary certain terms to suit your business needs.

 It is in two parts.
 The second part is the schedule to the contract, which both parties must fill in.
 The schedule sets out the agreed rates and a range of other matters.